Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 If you want to come study in Japan, you are most likely going to need to obtain a visa.
 There are several different types of visas that allow you to study in Japan, and it is important to know the differences between the types so that you can choose the visa that is most suitable for you.
 We often get asked if there is an age limit to apply for a student visa, and that’s something we will cover in this article as well!

-The three types of visa for Japan that you need to be aware of are the tourist visa, student visa, and working- holiday visa.
+The 3 types of visa for Japan that you need to be aware of are the tourist visa, student visa, and working- holiday visa.
 Basically, the tourist visa is designed for short-term stay, and the student visa is specifically designed for students who wish to stay for a longer period.
 The working-holiday visa is a special type of visa and is only available for citizens of a few select countries.

 Some visas have age limits, so it’s important to keep that in mind as well when considering your options.
 Let’s look at that question first.

-There are no clearly written rules about age requirements, but if one wants to study and live in Japan for more than 3-6 months, one needs to apply for student visa.
+There are no clearly written rules about age requirements, but if one wants to live and study in Japan for more than 3-6 months, one needs to apply for student visa.
 Some schools, like high intensity schools, have stronger requirements and one of those is that one has to have finished 12 years of education.
 It doesn’t mean students without 12 years of education have to give up on their dream of learning Japanese in Japan, but these cases are a bit different, so if this applies to you, we recommend you to get in touch directly to see what your options are.

 Usually, people under 19 years of age will receive some special attention from the immigration office, same when someone over 30 years of age applies for a long-term student visa.
 Typically, this means the school will ask for extra questions or extra forms.
 If you are under 19 or over 30 years of age and want to receive guidance on how to proceed, contact Go!
 Go!
 Nihon directly.

-The student visa, as its name suggests, was created in order to give students an opportunity to study in Japan for an extended length of time.
+The student visa, as its name suggests, was created in order to give students an opportunity to learn Japanese in Japan for an extended length of time.
 If you intend to study in Japan for more than 6 months, this is the visa you will need to apply for.
 The student visa allows students to study abroad in Japan at a language school for a maximum of 2 years.
 However, you can study longer if you attend university in Japan.

 There are also some benefits of having a student visa, such as being able to participate in part time work up to 28 hours per week, and being able to sign contracts for things like apartments, cell phones, and banks.
 Unlike the tourist visa, this visa takes some time to apply for.